 Special thanks to guests, Neal Roese and Craig Wortmann.

 You can stream or download our monthly podcast from iTunes, Google Play, or our website, where you can read more about making personal and professional connections.
 Visit us at insight.kellogg.northwestern.edu.
-We’ll be back next month with another Kellogg Insight podcast.
+We’ll be back next month with another episode of the Kellogg Insight podcast.